Univ-Wyo-Education/S22-1010/class/lect/Lect-03/Lect-03.raw.md

 13. Indentation
 14. a = a + 1 - not algebra
 15. Files
-16. Import of files
-17. Input
-18. Output
-19. Formatting of output
 20. Patterns in code
-21. Fast and Slow Learning

 ## Requirements

-Implement a python function that will convert from miles to kilometers and return that value.
+Implement a python function that will convert from size of sun to the size of a tennis ball (2.75 inches) and return that value.
+Input should be in miles, output in inches.

 Implement a program that will use the function, prompt for input in miles and then print out the result in kilometers.